git-mastery/stage-fright/README.md

 # stage-fright

 You're a stage producer trying to make sure all of your actors are present.
-Some have not checked in yet.
+Jim and Carrey have already checked in, but some others have not checked in yet.

 Each actor has a time card.
 Add all of their time cards to the staging area!